OpenBattery/OpenBattery/README.md

 <img src="doc/05_04_Gantt.png">

+**PROBLEMS**
+- Figuring out how to put the Stanford and MIT battery data inside our database on Azure in a fast and efficient way
+- Understanding how much storage we need for the data (do we wanna use also Schwartz group data?)
+- Estimating the cost of the whole process to understand which subscription to use
+- Creating the Web App through Azure

 **SQL SERVER**

 Relational databases are very useful when we want to manage structured data via schema, constraints and relationship.